Maître Isidore Franckel (28 Novembre 1893 – 16 Février 1965) was a notable figure in Jewish history and a famous Parisian lawyer.

 I was told that the gentleman on the left in the middle row (leaning), was from the United States.
 If anyone knows who any of the other people are, please let me know.

 This was a dinner at Isidore Franckel’s apartment in Paris, France.
-Menachem Begin would stay at Isidore Franckel’s apartment whenever he was in Paris.
+Menachem Begin was a close friend of Isidore Franckel and would stay at Franckel’s apartment when he was in Paris.
 Menachem Begin is sitting on the left with his wife Aliza Arnold sitting next to him.
 Isidore Franckel is seen standing and speaking with his wife Lola Franckel sitting to next to him on the right.
 Menachem Begin was elected Prime Minister of Israel in 1977 in an upset victory over Labor Party Chairman Shimon Peres.

 Menachem Begin is speaking, Isidore Franckel is seated 2nd from left.